Start your career in the fashion industry

-This programme will have “real life” opportunities with projects from the community and industry.
-It will introduce students to the bigger picture of the fashion industry and how it operates both locally and globally.
-This is a newly developed programme after consultation with the New Zealand fashion industry.
+This programme will introduce you to the bigger picture of the fashion industry and how it operates both locally and globally.
+The programme will have ‘real life’ opportunities with projects from the community and fashion industry.

 - Pattern making for a major fashion company